rizinorg/book/src/basic_commands/seeking.md

 ## Open file

 As a test file, let's use a simple `hello_world.c` compiled in Linux ELF format.
-After we compile it let's open it with radare2:
+After we compile it let's open it with rizin:

 ```
-$ r2 hello_world
+$ rizin hello_world
 ```

 Now we have the command prompt: